SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 ## User Actor:
 This class depicts a user who queries a database that is hosted in a data center.
 It has two state variables: readReq and writeReq.
+The user actors uses Akka Http to invoke methods using the endpoints exposed by the server.

 The main messages defined on this actor are as follows: